being0606/biasCrawler/README.md

   <img src="/DATA/screenshot/Nurse/job_Nurse_img04.png" alt="job_Nurse_img04.png" width="400">
 </p>

 After that, the race and gender of the extracted face image for each photo are analyzed using the Deepface model.
+Make the analysis result back to the csv file.

 <p align="center">
   <table>